 Best age to start a new business

+No, it’s not that easy, and more importantly it’s inaccurate.
 Age 20, Age 40, Age 60?
-Too young, too old, just right?
+Too young, too old,?
 Is there a best age to start a new business?

 There are a bunch of reasons why those in their mid 30s- mid 40s are more successful.
 Let’s look at a few.